Keith Babcock and David Paavola are again listed in “South Carolina Super Lawyers,” a national guide to the nation’s leading attorneys.

 Babcock, a founding member of the law firm, is listed for his work in business litigation.
 It’s the 15th time he’s been honored in Super Lawyers.
 His work in eminent domain and professional liability: plaintiff, is also highlighted.
-Paavola is included on the “Rising Stars” list for his work in eminent domain law.
-He is also listed in the practice areas of business litigation and professional liability: plaintiff.
-He has earned “Rising Star” honors for four straight years.
 Babcock is South Carolina’s sole member of the Owners’ Counsel of America—an organization of attorneys who advocate for property owners in eminent domain and condemnation cases.
-Paavola and Lewis Babcock associate Joe Berry recently joined the selective group as affiliate members.
+Lewis Babcock associate Joe Berry recently joined the selective group as affiliate members.
 The patented Super Lawyers selection process begins with a nomination from a colleague.
 “Super Lawyers” then independently researches the attorneys, focusing on 12 key indicators of professional achievement and peer recognition.
 Finally, a select panel of attorneys from the same practice area as the nominees makes the final selection.
 Only about 5 percent of a state’s attorneys are selected each year for “Super Lawyers.”
 For “Rising Stars,” which is limited to attorneys younger than 40 or with less than 10 years’ practice, it’s only about 2.5 percent.
 Joseph Berry, an attorney with Lewis Babcock law firm, shared advice on enforcing laws against perpetrators of animal cruelty with statewide law enforcement and animal control officers at a two-day training conference in Kershaw.

 Berry was the head of the Richland County Animal Cruelty Prosecution Task Force when he served previously in the Solicitor’s Office for the Fifth Judicial Circuit.
 At the conference in late March, titled “Animal cruelty and fighting investigations: considerations for South Carolina enforcement officers,” Berry covered the whole range of animal cruelty, from individuals with neglected animals chained in their backyards to organized criminal enterprises running dog-fighting operations.
 The free conference was open to law enforcement, animal care and control, humane investigators, code enforcement officers, veterinarians, solicitors, and magistrates.
 More than 40 people participated.
 Berry spoke from his prosecutorial experience, covering such areas as:

 Only one attorney per state is chosen to serve as the OCA Member—founding partner Keith Babcock has served as South Carolina’s representative for over twenty years.
-Paavola and Berry now join the organization as affiliate members to support Babcock.
+Berry now joins the organization as affiliate members to support Babcock.
 To qualify to join, attorneys must have an active eminent domain practice that focuses on representing landowners.
 They must demonstrate professional achievement in defending private property owners and their rights.
-A banking and finance professional before becoming an attorney, Paavola represents individuals and businesses in eminent domain cases.
-His practice also includes complex business disputes and professional malpractice in state and federal courts.
 Berry is a former prosecutor with extensive trial experience, and he focuses his practice on eminent domain and business disputes.
 He also represents clients in cases involving fiduciary negligence and appellate matters.
 Before practicing law, Joe worked for a nonprofit public policy organization.
 When most people think of eminent domain or condemnation, what typically comes to mind is a physical taking of land for a public works project (i.e., expanding a right of way for a road widening project).
 Physical, or “direct,” takings are the most common exercise of the government’s eminent domain power.
 The government identifies land that it needs for a public project, and it is then required to pay the owner just compensation.
 Sometimes it takes a while for the government and the landowner to agree on what constitutes “just compensation,” or its fair market value, and the process for arriving at a figure that accurately depicts a property’s fair market value can get complicated.

 However, experience tells you that no matter how supportive a witness is during casual conversation, things can quickly change and enthusiasm dampen under the pressure of a deposition.
 Normally, you can prepare your best witness to handle difficult questions and address the weak points of your case that will undoubtedly come out during a deposition.
 Your instinct is to reach out to the former employee, verify her position, possibly obtain an affidavit, and prepare her to handle difficult deposition questions, just like you would with any other witness.
 And yet, you wonder, is this too good to be true?
 Can I really reach out to a former employee of my adversary and prepare her to testify against them?
 Somewhere, deep down, ethics bells are ringing.
 Attorney-client privilege questions are beginning to germinate, and your professional responsibility professor’s grinning face flashes across your mind, which you know means, “It depends.”
 Do the Rules of Professional Conduct permit me to contact a former employee of the opposing party?
 In contentious litigation, you loath giving up any advantage that may tip the balance in your client’s favor.
 A former insider certainly could be such an advantage, so it is worth exploring the question of whether you can contact them.
 This question has three parts: (1) Can I contact a former employee of a represented party?
 (2) If so, are there any limitations?
 (3) Is it worth it?
 Part I – Is it Permissible?
 Assuming the former employee is not a party to the lawsuit and is unrepresented, intuitively, the answer should be “yes.”
 There is not a South Carolina Rule of Professional Conduct directly on point, but if you dig into Rule 4.2[1] - Communication With Person Represented by Counsel, you’ll find Comment 7, which addresses our question.
 In relevant part, Comment 7 states that for represented organizations: (1) Communication is prohibited with a [current] constituent [officer, director, employee, shareholder][2] who: a. supervises, directs or regularly consults with the organization’s lawyer concerning the matter; b. has authority to obligate the organization with respect to the matter; or c. whose act or omission in connection with the matter may be imputed to the organization for purposes of civil or criminal liability.
 (2) Consent of the organization’s lawyer is not required for communication with a former [officer, director, employee, shareholder]; (3) In communicating with a . . . former [officer, director, employee, shareholder] of an organization, a lawyer must not use methods of obtaining evidence that violate the legal rights of the organization.
 See Rule 4.4, Comment [2].[3]
 Comment 7 to Rule 4.2 answers our question.
 You can contact a former employee of a represented organization without permission from the organization’s attorney.
 Good news.
 Part II – Are there Limitations?
 There are other considerations before you proceed.
 South Carolina Bar Ethics Advisory Opinion 01-01 provides additional analysis of Rule 4.2 and concludes that an attorney may contact a former employee without violating Rule 4.2 if the contact is conducted in a manner consistent with other Rules, in particular Rule 4.3 - Dealing With Unrepresented Person, and Rule 4.4 - Respect for Rights of Third Persons.
 In short, compliance with Rules 4.3 and 4.4 may look like the following: Rule 4.3: